 Edward Via College of Osteopathic Medicine

-The VCOM-Louisiana campus will be beautifully placed on the bayou on the University of Louisiana (ULM) campus.
-The VCOM-Louisiana will be surrounded by the ULM athletic grounds and the bayou.
-The campus will have a walking path along the bayou for students and faculty, with easy access to the ULM campus and shared resources nearby.
-The campus is currently under construction.
+The VCOM-Louisiana campus is beautifully placed on Bayou Desiard on the University of Louisiana (ULM) campus.
+VCOM-Louisiana is surrounded by the ULM athletic grounds and the bayou.
+The campus has a walking path along the bayou for students and faculty, with easy access to the ULM campus and shared resources nearby.

 Year founded: 2019